QbitArtifacts/frontal-stack/README.md

 ```
 ## Environment variables
 * `LE_EMAIL` the letsencrypt notification email
-* `LE_ACCEPT_TOS` you have to tell the service if it have to accept or not the
+* `LE_AGREE_TOS` you have to tell the service if it have to agree or not the
-[Letsencrypt Terms Of Service](https://letsencrypt.org/repository/), if it is not accepted the certificate issuing
+[Letsencrypt Terms Of Service](https://letsencrypt.org/repository/), if it is not agreed the certificate issuing
 will not work.

 ## Service labels